-The proposal is to refurbish the existing modern steel staircase and link structure and to replace the existing balustrade and fabric canopy with a new balustrade and glass canopy.
-The stair and link is to be structurally assessed to determine its long term integrity and remedial works carried out where necessary.
-The staircase is constructed from steel flat sections and angles with a chequer plate finish.
+The proposal is to replace the existing modern steel staircase, fabric canopy and link structure with a new steel staircase, glass canopy and link structure.

+The existing staircase is constructed from steel flat sections and angles with a chequer plate finish.
 The link is formed from steel I beams spanning between the Long Stable and Provender Store with a similar chequer plate finish.
-Decay is evident to both areas of the structural steelwork and the chequer plate finish.